FedericoTartarini/paper-pmv-comparison/Manuscript/src/results.md

 The great majority of the people who reported to be `slighlty warm` or `slightly cold` wanted to be `cooler` and `warmer`, respectively.

 ![](./figures/bar_plot_tp_by_ts.png)

+> SMOTE it is used to tweak the model to reduce false negatives at the cost of increasing false positive.
+For example, we will better detect who is hot but at the same time we will also increase the number of people who are in fact hot but are predicted to be comfortable.
+SMOTE generally increase recall, but decreases precision.
+For example a model that always predict hot has a good recall but a low precision.

 ## Preliminary PMV model comparison